shivamjagdishsingh/webscrapping/README.md

 # webscrapping
-to get data out of website using Selenium and BeautifillSoup
+To get data out of website using Selenium and BeautifilSoup